 Arrival by plane, bus or train*.
 KLM and Lufthansa fly to Amsterdam.
 From there you can then take a rental car, train or bus to the ferry station in Den Helder.
 However, we traveled by car to Den Helder and from there we took the ferry to the island.
 Do you take the Arrival like more time?

 Sheep farm (Schapenboerderij)

 Tel.
 06 44926046

 Sheep farm and cheese factory Wezenspyk

-Hotels, apartments and other accommodation on Texel * You can also book through our partner booking.com at this link.
-We have in Boutique Hotel Texel * and in Hotel De Lindeboom in Den Burg * spent the night.
+Hotels, apartments and other accommodation on Texel * You can also book at this link.

-Source for the article Texel Sights and Texel Attractions: own research on site.
-We also thank VVV Texel and atvision for the kind support of this trip.
-Our opinion, however, remains our own.
+Source for the article Texel sights, Texel activities and Texel attractions: research on site.
+We would also like to thank VVV Texel and forvision for supporting this trip.
+However, our opinion remains our own.